night-codes/orangebox/README.md

 ## People

-Author and developerof OrangeBox is [Oleksiy Chechel](https://github.com/mirrr)
+Author and developer of OrangeBox is [Oleksiy Chechel](https://github.com/mirrr)

 [List of all contributors](https://github.com/mirrr/orangebox/graphs/contributors)